Robust Deep Network Learning of Nonlinear Regression Tasks by Parametric Leaky Exponential Linear Units (LELUs) and a Diffusion Metric: Results and Discussions

 \section{Results and Discussions}

 We are interested in multidimensional problems that typically require large models to capture all their features.
 The author argues that using canonical problems with isolated features and fitting small NNs to them do not guarantee generalisation of the approach for those large, real-world problems.
-We want to be able code the degree of presence of series of particular phenomena that might compose large problems.
-Therefore, in this work, we take large NNs that are required to represent large, complex models, and apply them to canonical problems in search of \af's that offer robustness whilst coding the degree of presence of different and composed phenomena.
+We want to be able to code the degree of presence of series of particular phenomena that might compose large problems.
+Therefore, in this work, we take large NNs that are required to represent large, complex models, and apply them to canonical problems in search of \afs that offer robustness whilst coding the degree of presence of different and composed phenomena.
+In essence, the context within is models with excess capacity surpassing network size guidelines \cite{rynkiewiczGeneralBoundOverfitting2012} to better fit regions of high non-linearity \cite{Caruana2001Overfitting} and that likely exceed the sample size \cite{schmidt-hieberNonparametricRegressionUsing2020, constantinescuApproximationInterpolationDeep2024}.
 The goal is to provide an \af that works well regardless of model size and that can scale effectively from small to large networks, thereby enabling potentially more robust and less time consuming regression tasks.